lixusheng1/HDL-CRF/README.md

 # HDL-CRF

+We update our dataset in recently,this is BNER-2.0

 This is the code of the paper 《A Hybrid Deep Learning Framework for Bacterial Named Entity Recognition》

 This is  a model for bacterial name entity recognition